CodeCrux/codecrux.github.io/_posts/2025-01-15-how-to-develop-ai-managed-staffing-platform-mvp-outline.md

 ---
-title: 2025-01-15-How to develop AI-Managed Staffing Platform - MVP Outline
+title: How to develop AI-Managed Staffing Platform - MVP Outline
 description: This plan gives you a scalable, AI-powered staffing platform with an automated hiring workflow.
 Would you like help with wireframes, UI/UX ideas, or a prototype?